6 Common Bad Posture Symptoms: Are You Suffering from Poor Posture?

 The Fix

-Physiotherapy assessment is needed to assess the neck’s mobility and strength.
-Massage, dry needling and joint mobilisation will help to relieve the symptoms.
-A stretching and strengthening program in conjunction with an ergonomic assessment will help prevent recurrent problems.
+A physiotherapy assessment is needed to assess the neck’s mobility and strength.
+Massage, dry needling, and joint mobilisation will help relieve the symptoms.
+A stretching and strengthening program and an ergonomic assessment will help prevent recurrent problems.

 5. Tilted pelvis